 Wage loss benefits are based upon 80% of an employee’s after-tax average weekly wage.
 Weekly checks are paid indefinitely but can be offset starting at age 65.
 Insurance companies use PIWEC to reduce the comp rate and what must be paid out.
 A good-faith job search is very important to refute this argument.

 Insurance companies tell people that back problems are just part of the aging process.
 Watch out for IME doctors who say it’s just degenerative disc disease.
 This is especially true if diagnosed with herniated disc, disc protrusion, pinched nerve, sciatica, or radiculopathy.

 Preexisting medical conditions are also not a basis for a dispute if underlying pathology was changed by a workplace injury.
 If an injured employee is suddenly unable to work, this is a sign that something might have changed.
 Watch out for new symptoms like pain and numbness down the leg.

 Any workers’ comp settlement for a back injury claim is going to depend upon future medical treatment and how long an employee will remain disabled from work.
-An experienced lawyer can maximize the value of a worker’ comp settlement for back injury claims by using medical and vocational evidence to show continuing entitlement.
+An experienced lawyer can maximize the value of a settlement by using medical and vocational evidence to show continuing entitlement.
 Get a free consultation before accepting any insurance company settlement offer.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 316-8033 for a free consultation today.